afontcu/afontcu.dev/content/blog/fear.md

 Did you notice the trend in these gaps?
 We close them by **taking a step back** and seize more power and control.
 We sacrifice autonomy, trust, and empowerment.

-From the outside, it may look like you've never believed in these things in the first place.

 It is obvious that **we need to close the gaps**.
 Mostly because in a gap, information is lost, and more coordination is required.
 Overhead emerges.

 If there's a gap, you'll need to build a bridge.

 To sacrifice trust, quality, and all we agreed upon only to close a gap, feels like a high price to pay.

+From the outside, it may look like **you've never believed in these things in the first place**.

+It may look like they are replaceable.
+Something not worth standing up for.
+A *nice to have*.

 ## Feel related yet?